 Frequently Asked Questions

-Yes, you should always support the engine in order to relieve pressure from the hoses, wires and the other two motor mounts.
-You don't need to raise the engine more than half an inch or so.
+You should always support the engine to relieve pressure from the hoses, wires, and the other two motor mounts.
+You don’t need to raise the engine more than half an inch.

 Replacing the engine mount on a Hyundai can be completed at home.